juliabiro/pipeline-test/README.md

 (Or, if you are adventurous, you can try [running a jenkins master locally and run pipeline there](https://event.crowdcompass.com/jenkinsworld2017/activity/RkAzPhl5FD), but for me that has a bad smell.)

 The bottleneck here seems to be the running of the job.
 Could you run it without committing it or editing it online?
 With this little script, you can.
-The buildPipeline.sh here looks for a Jenkinsfile next to it, and sends request to the jenkins master to run it as is.
+The buildPipeline.sh here sends a request to the jenkins master to run the contents of a file (by default the Jenkinsfile) as pipeline code.

 ### yes but which repo?